-Located at the exit of the spectrometer is a slotted cylindrical mask which may be located in one of eight positions Six of the eight positions allow light to enter one of the six exit slits.
+Located between the two spectrometers is a slotted cylindrical mask which may be located in one of eight positions six of the eight positions allow light to enter one of the six exit slits.
 The second mask position blocks light from all slits so that a dark count measurement can be made.
 The eighth mask position exposes two of the exit slits so that the dead time of the photon counting system may be determined.
-The correspondence between slit mask position and selected wavelength is summarized in Table 2.4.
+The correspondence between slit mask position and selected wavelength is summarized in Table 2-4.